ruiyanggenetics/ghilab/research/maves.md

 Our MAVE platform integrates:

-- **High-throughput variant generation**, enabling near-saturation mutagenesis
+- High-throughput variant generation, enabling near-saturation mutagenesis
-- **Physiologically relevant cellular systems** tailored to gene-specific function
+- Physiologically relevant cellular systems tailored to gene-specific function
-- **Quantitative functional readouts** that directly reflect immune phenotypes
+- Quantitative functional readouts that directly reflect immune phenotypes
-- **Rigorous statistical and computational analysis** for reproducibility and clinical translation
+- Rigorous statistical and computational analysis for reproducibility and clinical translation

 By coupling human genetics with scalable functional genomics, we aim to convert uncertain genetic variation into actionable biological and clinical insight.